Gestational diabetes Christmas Survival Guide!

 Gestational diabetes Christmas choice

 No I'm afraid it doesn't and so eating lots of things that spike your blood sugar levels will cause excess sugar to be pushed through your baby and you are also going to feel rotten with roller coaster blood sugar levels.
+Having 'one day off' can easily lead to having a few days off, the Christmas week off etc and it can become a slippery slope to losing control and you falling off the wagon completely.

 So you have a choice to make: